WINGX ADVANCE GMBH – TERMS AND CONDITIONS OF BUSINESS

 (e) comply with all applicable laws and regulations with respect to its activities under or in relation to the Contract;

-(f) ensure that each Authorised User of any Deliverable (including any Dashboard) uses the same in accordance with these Terms, and shall be responsible for any losses, liabilities, costs or expenses incurred by the Supplier as a result of any Authorised User’s use of any Deliverable not in accordance with these Terms and /or applicable law; and
+(f) ensure that each Authorised User of any Deliverable (including any Dashboard) uses the same in accordance with these Conditions, and shall be responsible for any losses, liabilities, costs or expenses incurred by the Supplier as a result of any use of any Deliverable not in accordance with these Terms and /or applicable law; and

 (g) comply with any additional obligations as set out in the Specification.